Tiling Template Programming

 ASCENDC_TPL_ARGS_SEL(

-ASCENDC_TPL_KERNEL_TYPE_SEL(ASCENDC_TPL_AIV_ONLY), // Kernel type selection, which does not need to be defined in the template parameter declaration and is directly configured in the SEL.
-The configuration of all ASCENDC_TPL_ARGS_SEL must be consistent.
-If the configuration is not performed, the automatic derivation process is performed.
+ASCENDC_TPL_KERNEL_TYPE_SEL(ASCENDC_TPL_AIV_ONLY), // Kernel type selection, which does not need to be defined in the template argument declaration and is directly configured in SEL.
+All ASCENDC_TPL_ARGS_SEL configurations must be consistent.
+If it is not configured, the automatic inference process will be triggered.

 ASCENDC_TPL_DATATYPE_SEL(D_T_X, C_DT_FLOAT16),